alexisrsantos/JAMA_Reply/README.md

 * R code for calculating the correlation between total population and total deaths between 2000 and 2016.
 * A comma separated value file (csv) that includes the following variables:
-    + Mid-Year Population Estimate
+    + 2000-2016 Population Estimates for Puerto Rico
-    + Total Deaths for Puerto Rico
+    + 2000-2016 Total Deaths for Puerto Rico

 # Problems?
 If you find any problems with our data or code, please create an [issue](https://github.com/alexisrsantos/JAMA_Reply/issues) and we will answer as soon as possible.